 Peace prevailed and the unit was kept on standby.
 Meanwhile, the frustration of the photography job was getting to Upkar and he decided to discontinue the service.
 He could not abandon the service without a special reason or serving minimum years as mentioned by the Marshall Courts of the force, so he had no choice but to return to the unit.
 However, there was no sign of him returning.
 He decided to quit the force anyways.
 His job was not taking him anywhere.
 He felt like a big zero with more zeros ahead.
 He vowed never to show up again at the base.

-It was the monsoon of august in 1965, when India and Pakistan decided to go to war.
+It was the monsoon of August in 1965 when India and Pakistan decided to go to war.
 Squadron No.3 was shifted near the border in north India.
 The commanding officer issued orders for bomber units to engage in the mission as well as the close air support and reconnaissance.
 The need of the hour was to have more bomber pilots than mere photographers.
-All the extreme aircrafts were used for bombings.
+All the extreme aircraft were used for bombings.
 In this war situation, there was no other option other than to assign the reconnaissance mission to an experienced flying officer.

 The commanding officer welcomed him jubilantly, on which he replied with a pungent quote.